petersonR/sparseR/cran-comments.md

 ## Release summary

-This is a package update, attempting to fix CRAN check issues.
+This is a resubmission of package update, attempting to fix CRAN check issues.

 ## R CMD check results